Integralist/integralist.co.uk/content/posts/post-mortems.md

 Who was involved and what are their roles in the company.

+> [!NOTE]
-> Note: you don't know everyone and what they do, so make it easier for people reading the post-mortem to understand the breadth of skills involved.
+> you don't know everyone and what they do, so make it easier for people reading the post-mortem to understand the breadth of skills involved.

 e.g.